amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 ```
 Your website's sign-in page appears.

-### Step 3.
-The seller signs into your website
+## Step 3.
+The selling partner signs into your website

-1. The seller signs into your website.
-If the seller does not yet have an account, they complete your registration process.
+1. The selling partner signs into your website.
+If the selling partner does not yet have an account, they complete your registration process.

 2. Your application loads the Amazon callback URI (passed by Amazon in the previous step) into the browser, adding the following parameters: